Dr. Kathrin Brinker

 Lynn enjoys paddle boarding, running, reading and cooking.

-Danielle Woolley
+Danielle Asche

 She completed a Bachelor of Science before finding her passion in animal health and care and completed her Certificate in Veterinary Nursing from Vet Nurse Plus in 2013, gaining the ‘top academic student award.’